huuhuannt1998/PLC_RL/README.md

 #### 3. **Static Analysis Tools** (Industry)
 - **Siemens PLCSIM Advanced**: Simulation only, no bug detection
-- **Rockwell Studio 5000 Logix Designer**: Rule-based analysis, 50-60% accuracy
+- **Rockwell Studio 5000 Logix Designer**: Rule-based analysis with limited coverage
 - **CODESYS**: Syntax checking, no semantic analysis
 - **PLCopen XML Checker**: Format validation only
   - **Difference**: All are rule-based, we use learned representations